-The location of the next meeting will be held in Glenmore Park.
+The location of the next meeting will be held in Greenwich.
 Please refer to your current copy of Garden Rails magazine for details, or contact the Secretary.
+We are always happy to get new members and they seem happy to join us.

 You can view the last month's running day in the Gallery.